 Large hedgerows with mature ash and oak trees surround part of the site.
 There is a good show of Cowslips in the spring and the fine summer wildflower display includes Greater Burnet-saxifrage, Betony and the unusual Adder's-tongue fern.

-The pool supports many species of dragonfly and damselfly, as well as variety of aquatic molluscs and other pond-life.
-This small reserve attracts a notable range of birds, including kingfishers and whitethroats.
+The pool supports many species of dragonfly and damselfly, as well as a variety of aquatic molluscs and other pond-life.
+This small reserve attracts a notable range of birds, including kingfishers and nightingales.

 Size: 0.8 hectares (2 acres)